eigenwhat/LambOS/README.md

 Overview
 --------
 LambOS is a hobby operating system with three intentions:
-* Fulfill a long-standing goal to write an operating system
+* Fulfill a personal long-standing goal to write an operating system.
-* Gain experience in low-level software engineering and learn more about computer architecture
+* Gain experience in low-level software engineering and learn more about computer architecture.
-* Explore ideas about how an operating system could function
+* Make a codebase that is easy for OS dev beginners to read and digest in small chunks (i.e. *NOT* your typical terse, uncommented C code).

 Name
 ----